 “There are so many diets out there that you might forget that the basics — a balanced diet and exercise you enjoy — actually work.
-You don’t need anything fancy to lose weight,” says Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in the New York City area.
+You don’t need anything fancy to lose weight,” says Amy Gorin, MS, RD, owner of Amy Gorin Nutrition in the New York City area.
 The basics include watching calories, adding movement and eating healthy fats, whole grains, lean protein and plenty of produce she says.

-This spring, don’t just commit to cleaning up your kitchen, but also focus on deleting extraneous dieting rules.
+This summer, don’t just commit to cleaning up your kitchen, but also focus on deleting extraneous dieting rules.
 Loosen the reins a bit and you’ll have an even better chance at success and making weight loss a sustainable and enjoyable process.